RodrigoGantier/Tensorflow-Ball-mill-regression-with-LSTM/README.md

 # ball-mill-LSTM
-The program is in python, is a regression for a ball mill machine This is a regression for the sensor that measures the level of material inside the ball mill, we used two types of sensors, sound and accelerometer.
+The program is in Tensorflow and python, based in DNN is a regression for a ball mill machine
+This is a regression for the sensor that measures the level of material inside the ball mill, we used two types of sensors, sound and accelerometer.